Exceptional Collections for Mirrors of Invertible Polynomials: Introduction

 This project was initiated while the three authors visited the Fields Institute during the Thematic Program on the Homological Algebra of Mirror Symmetry.
 We would like to thank the Fields Institute for providing this opportunity, their hospitality, excellent atmosphere, and superb afternoon tea.

-The original version of this paper mistakenly claimed to provide a counterexample to \cite[Conjecture 6.2]{LU18}.
+The original version of this paper mistakenly claimed to provide a counterexample to Conjecture 1.3 of version 2 of the preprint \cite{LU18v2}.
 We humbly thank Kazushi Ueda for immediately recognizing this issue and informing us of our blunder.
-We are also grateful to Atsushi Takahashi and Yanki Lekili for their comments and suggestions.
+This subject has since been delegated to the paper \cite{FKK20} where a true counterexample is given.
+We are also grateful to Ailsa Keating, Yanki Lekili, and Atsushi Takahashi for their conversations, comments and suggestions.
+We lastly thank the referee for their useful comments.

 The first-named author is grateful to the Natural Sciences and Engineering Research Council of Canada for support provided by a Canada Research Chair and Discovery Grant.
 The second-named author is thankful for support by the Engineering and Physical Sciences Research Council (EPSRC) under Grant EP/S03062X/1.
 The third-named author acknowledges that this paper is based upon work supported by the EPSRC under Grant EP/N004922/2 and EP/S03062X/1, along with the Birmingham International Engagement Fund.